-We have audited the consolidated and combined financial statements of Bible Study Fellowship and Affiliates as of and for the years ended August 31, 2023 and 2022, and our report thereon dated February 1, 2024, which expresses an unmodified opinion on those consolidated and combined financial statements, appears on page 1.
+We have audited the consolidated and combined financial statements of Bible Study Fellowship and Affiliates as of and for the years ended August 31, 2024 and 2023, and our report thereon dated December 13, 2024, which expresses an unmodified opinion on those consolidated and combined financial statements, appears on page 1.
 Our audits were conducted for the purpose of forming an opinion on the consolidated and combined financial statements as a whole.
 The supplementary information located on pages 22-23 is presented for the purpose of additional analysis and is not a required part of the consolidated and combined financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated and combined financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated and combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated and combined financial statements or to the consolidated and combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the consolidated and combined financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated and combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated and combined financial statements or to the consolidated and combined financial statements as a whole.